Use your keyboard arrow keys to navigate

 City Library distributes a Library Use and Outcomes survey to its membership database once per year.
 The survey is sent via email and asks members questions regarding; library awareness, learning, and application; outcomes; open text questions; and user demographics.
 This is a PLEN methodology and the resulting data aligns with the project's big dataset.

-Each survey contained a range of ‘dimension’ questions, asking members of the public about their experience at the City Libraries and their programs.
+Each survey contained a range of ‘dimension’ questions, asking members of the public about their experience at the City libraries and their programs.
 These dimensions have been developed and tested in collaboration with industry, practitioners, and academics to measure the impact and value of arts and cultural events and activities.

-Dimensions used in the Library Use and Outcomes were chosen based on their alignment with the City Library's strategic objectives.
+Dimensions used in the Library Use and Outcomes were chosen based on their alignment with City Library's strategic objectives.

 Library Use and Outcomes Survey (PLEN)